Hole Destroy

 Hole Destroy cuts are normally performed before other processing.
 They are normally applied before all cutting, but can also be applied progressively (in separate groups before each part).

-Cuts are always performed piercing in the middle and cutting towards the cutout, as shown below:
+Cuts are always performed piercing in the middle and cutting towards the cutout, as shown below (different patterns are available):

-Hole Destroy cuts piercing centrally and cuting out towards hole.
+Hole Destroy Grid cuts piercing centrally and cuting out towards hole.

 NOTE Hole Destroy is applied on plates only, not on parts.
 Hole destroy cuts are a special type of skeleton-crop; parts themselves do not support any form of cropping.